oreolag/hdev/README.md

 * [License](#license)

 # Hyperion Composer
-Subscribed institutions employees have additional access to **Hyperion Composer,** a graphical interface platform based on MathWorks MATLAB, Simulink, and Model Composer, making it easy to create accelerated applications on Hyperion servers.
+Employees of subscribed institutions have additional access to **Hyperion Composer,** a graphical interface platform built on MathWorks MATLAB, Simulink, and Model Composer, enabling seamless creation and deployment of accelerated applications on **Hyperion servers.**

 # Disclaimer